brucejwardlow/buffsaf-demo/README.md

 [BuffSAF](https://github.com/brucejwardlow/BuffSAF) is a python-based Simple Archive Format compiler meant to create bulk upload files for a D-Space Repository.

-The Demo version is a simplified version of the program to make running the program easier for a novice.
+The Demo version is a simplified version of the script to make running the script easier for a novice.

 ## Contents of this repository
 - [LICENSE](https://github.com/brucejwardlow/buffsaf-demo/blob/main/LICENSE)